-Continued leadership in clean energy will yield economic as well as environmental benefits for all regions of our province.
-Major initiatives include the expansion of low-impact hydro-electric generation based on full partnerships with First Nations and northern communities; development of clean energy alternatives, such as wind generation, ethanol and hydrogen fuel; new energy conservation targets, building on the success of Manitoba Hydro's Power Smart Program and Manitoba's leadership in innovations such as geo-thermal heating and home energy-use audits.
+Continued leadership in clean energy will yield economic as well as environmental benefits for all regions of Manitoba.
+Major initiatives include:

-Manitoba is in the process of negotiating bilateral agreements with the federal government and provinces to link our initiatives into a nationwide strategy.
+- The expansion of low-impact Hydro-electric generation, based on full partnerships with First Nations and northern communities; - Development of clean energy alternatives, such as wind generation, ethanol and hydrogen fuel. - New energy conservation targets, building on the success of Manitoba Hydro's Powersmart program and Manitoba's leadership in innovations such as geo-thermal heating and home energy-use audits.

-One of the major economic opportunities for Manitoba is a proposal to export clean energy to
+Manitoba is in the process of negotiating bilateral agreements with the federal government and provinces to link our initiatives into a nation-wide strategy.

-Ontario.
+One of the major economic opportunities for Manitoba is a proposal to export clean energy to Ontario.
 An energy contract of this magnitude will lead to the biggest economic project in Manitoba since Limestone, with benefits flowing to northern communities in the form of jobs, training and a share in future revenues.
 It will also reduce carbon dioxide emissions in Canada by 40 million tonnes a year.

 Displacing coal generation with renewable energy is, in fact, the single biggest step Canada can take towards meeting our national Kyoto target.
-Manitoba is committed to working with the federal government to build a new Canadian electricity grid, a clean energy highway that will improve our energy security and foster the development of renewable energy sources.
+Manitoba is committed to working with the federal government to build a new Canadian electricity grid - a Clean Energy Highway that will improve our energy security and foster the development of renewable energy sources.

-For rural Manitoba, wind power and expanded ethanol production are the best opportunities for participating in the growing clean energy economy.
-Manitoba Hydro is set to proceed with the first wind farm in our province, making a significant addition to the portfolio of renewable energy available to our own consumers and our export markets.
-In the coming weeks, a new biofuels act will be introduced, establishing a framework for the expansion of ethanol production in Manitoba.
+For rural Manitoba, wind power and expanded ethanol production are the best opportunities for participating in the growing clean-energy economy.
+Manitoba Hydro is set to proceed with the first wind farm in our province, making a significant addition to the "porfolio" of renewable energy available to our own consumers and our export markets.
+In the coming weeks a new Biofuels Act will be introduced, establishing a framework for the expansion of ethanol production in Manitoba.

 A third element of the Manitoba strategy is to expand water and energy conservation efforts across the province.
-Building on the success of Manitoba Hydro's Power Smart Program, which is saving consumers 241 megawatts of energy a year, your Government will establish a new onestop agency to perform home audits and assist Manitobans in saving money and conserving resources.
+Building on the success of Manitoba Hydro's Powersmart Program, which is saving consumers 241 megawatts of energy a year, your government will establish a new one-stop agency to perform home audits and assist Manitobans in saving money and conserving resources.